Tag: contemporary women artists

 Sean Mahan is a figurative artist who paints a “sense of wonder about innate human sweetness.”
 The artist creates images of girls and boys busy with mundane tasks yet removed-from-this-world-expressions that produce a feeling of contradiction.
 Mahan paints in acrylic and graphite on wood to produce his contemporary art paintings.

-Art as personal expression
+Art as Personal Expression

 Copyright: Rob Gonsalves, Star Dust